It always happens, without fail.

 The most popular and long-standing way of encouraging drainage is by using a hot compress after you’ve cleansed.

 Even if your breakout is too deep to drain at the surface level, heat can reduce the thickness of the liquid inside (ugh) and disperse it into your lymphatic system.
-It sounds kind of terrible, but your body is actually well-equipped to disinfect and dispose of this drainage.
+It sounds kind of terrible, but your body is well-equipped to disinfect and dispose of this drainage.

 First, choose what you’d like to use as your compress — something like a soft, clean washcloth, or even a green tea bag (which can also help reduce swelling, thanks to its caffeine content).